RomRaider/RomRaider/Building_RomRaider_VSCode.md

 	>
 	> For example, I use windows and decided on: 'C:\Users\Walter\ANT'

-1. Add '**ANT_HOME**' as a System Environment variable execluding the quotes.
+1. Add '**ANT_HOME**' as a System Environment variable excluding the quotes.
 	> - For the value use the unzipped ANT path from the previous step.
 For Example: 'C:\Users\<USERNAME>\ANT'
 	> - If you do not know how to add a environment variable, see: https://docs.oracle.com/javase/tutorial/essential/environment/paths.html

-1. Edit the existing '**PATH**' System Environment, add the file directory you unzipped ANT to with the bin directory appended.
+1. Edit the existing '**PATH**' System Environment, add the directory you unzipped ANT to with the \bin directory appended.
 	> For Example: 'C:\Users\<USERNAME>\ANT\bin'

 1. Download & Install '**Visual Studio Code**':